awalker125/halyard/docs/commands.md

  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--pre-established-redirect-uri`: The externally accessible URL for Gate.
 For use with load balancers that do any kind of address manipulation for Gate traffic, such as an SSL terminating load balancer.
  * `--provider`: The OAuth provider handling authentication.
-The supported options are Google, GitHub, Azure and byo
+The supported options are Google, GitHub, Oracle, Azure, byo
  * `--scope`: The scope for your OAuth provider.
  * `--user-authorization-uri`: The user authorization uri for your OAuth provider.
  * `--user-info-mapping-email`: The email field returned from your OAuth provider.